apathetic/scrollify/README.md

 # Scrollify

 Scrollify.
 Do things on scroll.
 3KB minified and gzipped.
+There are no dependencies; you do not need jQuery; you do not need TweenMax.

 ## What sorts of things?